 This Mama’s tips for cooking Grilled Salmon in Foil Over a Campfire

-I love salmon, but you could make your foil packets with mahi mahi, catfish or freshly caught fish!
+I love salmon, but you could make your grilled salmon in foil packets with mahi mahi, catfish or freshly caught fish!

 If you don’t have marinade or vinaigrette, you can use olive oil, salt, pepper, juice of one lemon, plus some dill or Old Bay.
 (We always keep Old Bay in our camper for seasoning and grilling freshly caught fish.)